spiral/docs/cycle/transactions.md

-# Cycle ORM - Transactions Lifecycle
+# Cycle ORM - Transactions
 In order to persist entity changes you application services and controllers will require `Cycle\ORM\TransactionInterface`.

 ## Default Configuration